jdcloudcom/en/mktcontent/产品/product/advantage/Product_Advantage_99.md

 	},
 	{
 		"proGood":"StrongDDoS Attack Protection",
-		"proName":"Able to defend against a variety of common 4-tier DDoSattacks, including but not limited to SYN Flood, ACK Flood, ICMP Flood, UDP Flood and TCP Flood", "proDiff":""
+		"proName":"Able to defend against a variety of common 4-tier DDoSattacks, including but not limited to SYN Flood, ACK Flood, ICMP Flood, UDP Flood and TCP Flood.", "proDiff":""
 	},
 	{